EdgeFirstAI/documentation/docs/models/modelpack/training.md

 ## Create Model Experiment

 You will be greeted with the "Model Experiments" page.
 A new project will not have any experiments as shown below.
 You will need to first create a model experiment.
-As mentioned in the [EgdeFirst Studio: Overview](../../getting_started/studio.md#model-experiments), model experiments will contain both training and validation sessions.
+As mentioned in the [Model Experiments Dashboard](../../studio/models.md), model experiments will contain both training and validation sessions.

 <figure markdown="span">
 ![Model Experiments Page](../assets/training/modelpack-model-experiments-page.jpg){ align=center }